 Those travelling from a designated orange zone must apply for a permit to enter Victoria.
-You cannot apply for a permit if you have coronavirus (COVID-19) symptoms, nor if you have visited a red zone.
+You cannot apply for a permit if you have COVID-19 symptoms, nor if you have visited a red zone.
 You are allowed to travel through a red zone for the purpose of transit.

-In order to enter Victoria, you must agree to the requirement of self-quarantine, get a coronavirus (COVID-19) test within 72 hours of arrival and remain in self-quarantine until you receive a negative test result.
+In order to enter Victoria, you must agree to the requirement of self-quarantine, get a COVID-19 test within 72 hours of arrival and remain in self-quarantine until you receive a negative test result.

 Those travelling from a designated green zone must apply for a permit to enter Victoria.
 You cannot apply for a green zone permit if you have COVID-19 symptoms, or if you have visited a red zone.

-If you notice any symptoms once you arrive in Victoria from a green zone, you should immediately get tested for coronavirus (COVID-19).
+If you notice any symptoms once you arrive in Victoria from a green zone, you should immediately get tested for COVID-19.

 Permit application questions

-During the permit application, along with where you have been, you will also be asked about whether you have symptoms, whether you have been diagnosed with coronavirus (COVID-19) or are a close contact of someone who has or whether you have visited particular high-risk locations.
+During the permit application, along with where you have been, you will also be asked about whether you have symptoms, whether you have been diagnosed with COVID-19 or are a close contact of someone who has or whether you have visited particular high-risk locations.

 NSW - Victorian border communities

 Those living in our Victoria and NSW border communities will continue to be able to access the ‘border bubble’ – using their driver license to prove their residential address.
 If you live in one of the border communities – you do not need to apply for a permit.